buddejul/topics_causal_inf/README.md

 pytask -n auto
 ```

-With 11 workers on my private computer, execution took about 90 minutes.
-To reduce
+With 11 workers on my private computer, building the full project takes about 90
-runtime, the simulation settings in `config.py` might be changed.
+minutes.
+To reduce runtime, the simulation settings in `config.py` might be changed.

 In particular,